 It was early afternoon when we broke down.
 We entertained ourselves by drinking, playing trivia games, and playing the occasional game of Frisbee.
 Hours passed, and the sun moved farther down in the sky.
 We were getting anxious.

 After a few hours, a car finally drove by.
 Our driver flagged it down, explained the situation, and told us he was going to get help in the previous town.
 We would be out here for an hour by ourselves.
 Visions of the horror movie Wolf Creek suddenly jumped though my head.
 This was going to be a long hour.

 Luckily, we still had plenty of beer.

-True to his word, an hour later, our driver returned with a tow truck.
+True to his word, our driver returned with a tow truck an hour later.
 Half our problem was solved.
-The half we still needed to solve was how we were going to continue on with no bus.
-We were told that the earliest we could get our bus back was on Tuesday.
+The other half was how we were going to continue on with no bus.
+The earliest we could get our bus back was on Tuesday.
 Not a big deal if it wasn’t Thursday.
 I wouldn’t mind spending a night in this sleepy mining town, but not five.

-None of the other passengers were keen on the idea either and, after some phone calls, our driver found a four-wheel-drive that we six would have to cram into.
-A difficult task, as the car was meant for five people – five people without luggage.
+None of the other passengers were keen on the idea either, and after some phone calls, our driver found a four-wheel-drive that we six would have to cram into.
+A difficult task, as the car was meant for five people—without luggage.
 It was going to be a squished trip up to Broome, but at least we were on our way now.

 And we still managed to save a few beers.

-For more information on Australia, visit my country and city guide to Australia travel.
+For more information on Australia, visit my guide to Australia travel.